bigdale123/ProvisioningScript/README.md

 # ProvisioningScript
-Script made to automate the provisioning process
+Script made to automate the provisioning process.

+Does not include dependencies.